 How to Restore a Wood Deck

 A well-maintained deck boosts your home’s curb appeal and increases your property’s value.
-However, ensuring your home stays in good shape takes some effort.
+However, ensuring your home stays in decent shape takes some effort.

 Deck restoration projects can rejuvenate and extend the life of the wood.
 Exposed to the elements and traffic, wood decks need periodic cleaning and maintenance.
 Deck refinishing involves many steps, including inspection, cleaning, and sealing.
 By doing the job yourself, most deck rejuvenation projects cost less than replacement.